eternale88/nasaMetoriteApp/README.md

 For type checking I went with React prop-types to check the data type of values being passed to components (https://www.npmjs.com/package/prop-types)

+**added context api for global state, this cleaned up app.js alot, and now most state is stored in the context file and can be accessed anywhere in the app with less prop drilling

 ## Running the app